Davina Oriakhi

-Davina Oriakhi is a London-based Nigerian singer, songwriter and poet.
-She was awarded the Choice Female Artist at the Nigerian Teen Choice Awards in 2016.
+Davina Oriakhi is a British-Nigerian Voiceover artist and Audiobook Narrator.
+Formerly known as a London-based British-Nigerian singer, songwriter and poet, She was awarded the Choice Female Artist at the Nigerian Teen Choice Awards in 2016.

 Early life

 Davina Oriakhi was born in London, England to Nigerian parents but was raised for most of her life in Abuja, Nigeria.
 She is a native of the Bini people of Nigeria.
 Davina Oriakhi attended secondary school at CherryField College, and then pursued a bachelor's degree in accounting at Covenant University.
 She later pursued a master's degree in media and communications at City University London.

+Voiceover Career

+Davina works as voiceover artist working with global organisations across commercials, corporate narration, social and digital content, e-learning and more.
+She is also an audiobook narrator with several credits in children's audiobooks.
+She has also provided english language dub to the 2024 Film, The Secret of Pin-Up Island.
+Shetransitioned from music to voice acting in 2022 after her last EP "Ase" in 2021.

 Musical career

 2014

 Davina Oriakhi released her debut single, Content.
 She released a collage video of the single the same year.

 2017

 In 2017, Davina Oriakhi released three singles: Silence (Father Have Mercy) in April, F.S.L.S in May and Juju in June which led up to the release of her debut album, Love to a Mortal in July.
 Davina Oriakhi released three videos for her singles It's All About Love, Content and F.S.L.S later that year.